Frame Restoration roofing project serving Highland Park, Texas

 Roof Replacement in Highland Park, Texas — Quick Facts

 Highland Park (Dallas County, one of the Park Cities just north of downtown Dallas) is an established, ultra-affluent town of historic estate homes — many roofed in slate, clay tile, or standing-seam copper.
-The Park Cities sit in North Texas's hail alley with peak storm risk from March–June, and storm damage may be eligible for insurance coverage depending on your policy and carrier.
-Frame Restoration provides free inspections, documents storm damage for insurance, coordinates Town of Highland Park building permits, and backs every project with a 10-year workmanship warranty.
+The Park Cities sit in North Texas's hail alley with peak storm risk from March–June, and storm-related roof work may involve carrier review depending on your policy.
+Frame Restoration provides free inspections, documents observed roofing conditions for carrier review, coordinates Town of Highland Park building permits, and backs every project with a 10-year workmanship warranty.
 BBB A+ Rated.
 Serving ZIP code 75205.
 Call 214-308-9227 for a free inspection.

 Highland Park sits in North Texas's hail alley, where spring supercells, microburst winds, and triple-digit summer heat all take a measurable toll on residential roofing.
 Hail seasons routinely produce 1"–2" stones, and recent storms have driven roofing claims across the Beverly Drive, Armstrong Parkway, and Turtle Creek corridors.
 On estate roofs of slate, tile, and copper, even moderate hail can crack units and dent metal in ways that are easy to miss from the ground — and proper documentation after a storm often makes the difference between a repair check and a full replacement.